stephenjschaefer/MMCd/README.md

 28-11-03: v1.6c - cb
 - Switches to PAUSE mode when engine is off to allow auto power off
 - Minor tweaks to menus
-	o Rename / Upload Log
+  - Rename / Upload Log
-	o Upload log on next sync
+  - Upload log on next sync
 - Fixed interesting bug in sensor scaling for negative PSI

 27-11-03: v1.6b - cb
 - Added MAP sesnor confguration under preferences
 - Supports 2.0, 2.5, 3.0 BAR (and scaling for original EGT)
 - Open issues
-	o Consider adding back EGRT tag if people were really using it o Logs do not include scaling info for sensors (Alternative is to define separate MAP sensors tages /scaling) o Sensor scaling / graph scaling / color defined per sensor
+  - Consider adding back EGRT tag if people were really using it
+  - Logs do not include scaling info for sensors
+    - (Alternative is to define separate MAP sensors tages /scaling)
+  - Sensor scaling / graph scaling / color defined per sensor

 26-11-03: v1.6a - cb
 - Added MAP sensor capability